After a 30 year obsession with all things dance and awakening consciousness, in 2020 I found my way back to a focus on the visual arts.

-The finished piece, an expression of presence, is a bid for connection.
-Deeply smitten by the process of painting, its language has expanded my repertoire for authentic communication and meaningful relationship.
+Each finished piece is a bid for connection.
+Deeply smitten by the process of painting, its language has expanded my repertoire for authentic communication and meaningful relationship, what I believe to the essence of a rich life and a healthy world.

 What inspires me: